HurleyQi/HurleyQi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently a Computer Science and Mathematics student at [UT Austin](https://www.utexas.edu/).
-I am passionate about applying the methods and advancements of computer science to other scientific disciplines, especially biology and medicine.
-My primary interests are in studying computational biology, machine learning, and computational medicine.
+My research largely focuses on developing computational tools to analyze large molecular datasets at the translational level and utilizing clinical physiological data to model patient health and treatment response.
+My primary interests are in computational biology, computational medicine, bioinformatics, machine learning, and high performance computing.

-My currency goal is to pursue a Ph.D. in Computer Science to further develop my skills and expertise in these areas.
-My research experience includes applying machine learning models to predict DNA functional activity at Dr. Stephen Yi’s Lab.
+My current goal is to pursue a Ph.D. in Computer Science to further develop my skills and expertise in these areas.
+My research experience includes applying machine learning models to predict DNA functional activity at [Livestrong Cancer Institutes](https://dellmed.utexas.edu/units/livestrong-cancer-institutes).
 I was a summer research intern, provided through the [Moncrief Summer Internship Program](https://oden.utexas.edu/academics/undergraduates/moncrief-summer-internship/), at the [PHYZ Lab](https://phyzlab.org/) at UT’s Dell Medical School, where I worked on applying machine learning and mathematical forecasting methods to NICU health data.
-Currently, I am an undergraduate research assistant at [Dr. Can Cenik’s Lab](https://ceniklab.github.io/), focusing on computational techniques related to protein abundance and gene expression studies.
+Currently, I am an undergraduate research assistant at [Dr. Can Cenik’s Lab](https://ceniklab.github.io/), focusing on applying graph neural networks to predict gene/protein functions.

 In addition to my research experience, I have gained classroom experience as a course assistant in the Department of Mathematics.
 I am also interested in the administrative aspects of graduate studies, currently serving as a student associate at the administrative office of the Oden Institute.